rancher/rancher-cleanup/README.md

-# Rancher resource cleanup script
+# ZKS resource cleanup script

 **Warning**
 ```
-THIS WILL DELETE ALL RESOURCES CREATED BY RANCHER
+THIS WILL DELETE ALL RESOURCES CREATED BY ZKS
 MAKE SURE YOU HAVE CREATED AND TESTED YOUR BACKUPS
 THIS IS A NON REVERSIBLE ACTION
 ```

-This script will delete all Kubernetes resources belonging to/created by Rancher (including installed tools like logging/monitoring/opa gatekeeper/etc).
+This script will delete all Kubernetes resources belonging to/created by ZKS (including installed tools like logging/monitoring/opa gatekeeper/etc).
 Note: this does not remove any Longhorn resources.

 ## Using the cleanup script

 ### Run as a Kubernetes Job

-* Deploy the job using `kubectl create -f deploy/rancher-cleanup.yaml`
+* Deploy the job using `kubectl create -f deploy/zks-cleanup.yaml`
-* Watch logs using `kubectl  -n kube-system logs -l job-name=cleanup-job  -f`
+* Watch logs using `kubectl  -n kube-system logs -l job-name=zks-cleanup-job  -f`

 ## Verify